• Call 877-225-8384

 • Strategies to Deploy During the Board Exam

-September 12, 2019 by Jack Krasuski Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski, jack krasuski, landmark studies
+September 12, 2019 by Jack Krasuski MD Leave a Comment Categories: All Posts, How to Prepare For Your Board Exam Tags: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski

-We’ve received a question on whether the APBN tests on landmark studies in their field.
+We’ve received a question on whether the American Board of Psychiatry and Neurology exam (ABPN) includes testing on landmark studies in their field.
 We reached out to ABPN for clarification, but they did not confirm nor deny a focus on landmark studies.
 Thus, I fall back on my own and our clients’ extensive experience in taking ABPN exams.
-In short, I’ve neither heard nor experienced ABPN directly testing on landmark studies.
-For example, there will not be questions such as, “Which of the following results was found in… READ MORE
+In short, I’ve neither heard of nor experienced ABPN directly testing on landmark studies.
+For example, there will not be questions such… Click to Read More

-Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski, jack krasuski, landmark studies
+Filed Under: All Posts, How to Prepare For Your Board Exam Tagged With: abpn exam guidelines, abpn landmark studies, apbn, apbn testing landmark studies, beat the boards, Dr Jack Krasuski

 VIDEO: Diagnostically Focused Questions on Psychiatry Board Exams - Beat the Boards!
 Below is a transcript of the video – it has been edited for clarity.
-Today I am going to discuss diagnostically focused questions in board exams.
+Today I am going to discuss diagnostically focused questions on the psychiatry boards.
 You want to recognize the core diagnostic features.
 There can be a challenge with these diagnostically focused questions as the DSM-5 has a lot of disorders and each disorder has quite a few criteria.
-These challenges can make it hard to learn all of the criteria for all these disorders, especially for the… READ MORE
+These challenges can make it hard to learn all of the criteria for all these disorders, especially for… Click to Read More

 Filed Under: All Posts, Crack the Exam Question Code Tagged With: beat the boards, board exam tips, diagnostically focused questions, Dr Jack Krasuski, jack krasuski, psychiatry board exam prep, psychiatry board exam question, psychiatry board exam questions, psychiatry board prep, psychiatry board tips